iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Hessenberg Form/Lanczos Algoritm.md

 ---
 ### **Intro**

 Arnoldi Iterations, but this time for Hermitian Matrices.

-This has an intimate link to the Conjugate Gradient Algorithm.
+This has an intimate link to the Conjugate Gradient Algorithm, and it also has theoretical importance to the analysis of some classes of iterative algorithms.

 Let $A$ be a Hermitian Matrix and Consider it in Hessenberg Form: